Virtua Insanity, or How I Feel About 3D Fighters As A Newcomer

 YEAAAAAAAAAAHHHHHH!!!!

 The biggest disadvantage that Virtua Fighter has is the story, it only looks worse when Tekken's franchise has a long over arching story that is very upfront and in your face.
 Even as an outsider, I know that the Mishima bloodline and the Devil Gene are inherently iconic.
 Unless you go out of your way to do homework, you don't really know much about Virtua Fighter's story if you're just playing the games.
 Since the Like a Dragon devs are assisting on Virtua Fighter 6, a more blatant focus on story is all but confirmed at this point, but I do hope for more development on this because I genuinely do want to know more about this world other than Jeffry's endless beef with that damn shark.
-Maybe one day I can watch and compare how I feel about both franchise's animated incarnations (Virtua Fighter Animation vs Tekken Bloodline), just to be fair to both.

 Picture from Virtua Fighter CG Portrait Series Vol. 10: Jeffry McWild, part of a series of slideshow CDs for the Saturn released from 1995 to March 1996, before Virtua Fighter 3 released in arcades.